What does it consist of?

 Among patients who quit smoking, 94% avoid amputation; Among patients who stop using tobacco before progression to critical limb ischemia, the amputation rate is close to 0%.

-In sharp contrast, among patients who continue to use tobacco, there is an amputation rate of 43% in 8 years.
+In sharp contrast, there is an amputation rate of 43% in 8 years among patients who continue to use tobacco.

-Patients with OAT should be advised repeatedly to cease all use or exposure to tobacco products (including chewing tobacco, nicotine patches and gums, and second-hand tobacco smoke) and be assured that if are able to discontinue the use of tobacco, amputation will be avoided.
+Patients with OAT should be advised repeatedly to cease all use or exposure to tobacco products (including chewing tobacco, nicotine patches and gums, and second-hand tobacco smoke) and be assured that if they can discontinue tobacco use, amputation will occur be avoided.

-Physicians should advise patients that the level of avoidance of tobacco necessary to achieve the resolution of their disease often requires that their exposure be strictly limited even to smoke by being passive smokers.
+Physicians should advise patients that the level of avoidance of tobacco necessary to resolve their disease often requires that their exposure be strictly limited even to smoking by being passive smokers.